How to Install Line Post Insulators ("brackets") on Wood Posts

 No recalculating heights.

-Step 2: Insert the First Bracket
+Step 2: Insert the First Insulator

-With the story pole in place:
+With the Story Pole in place:

-2. Grab two screws.
+Grab two screws.

 Why Start From the Bottom?

-• It ensures you’re centered from the base upward.
+It ensures you’re centered from the base upward.

-• It prevents cumulative alignment errors.
+It prevents cumulative alignment errors.

 Consistency builds upward.